 Ms. Jocelyn Johnson, Office of Citizen Services and Communications, at telephone (202) 208-0043, or via e-mail to firstname.lastname@example.org.End Further Info

+The General Services Administration will be requesting the Office of Management and Budget (OMB) to review and approve information collection 3090-0277 concerning Market Research Collection for the Office of Citizen Services and Communications.
 The purpose of this information collection is to inform GSA on how to best provide service and relevance to the American public via GSA's Web site http://www.gsa.gov.
 The information collected from an online survey, focus groups, and Web site usability testing will be used to refine the http://www.gsa.gov Web site.
 The questions to be asked are non-invasive and do not address or probe sensitive issues.
 It is important for the GSA to gain information from the many diffuse groups it serves; therefore, the GSA will be questioning individuals and households, and businesses and other for-profit groups.

 B. Annual Reporting Burden

 Total Burden Hours: 230.